How I built Fluxer, a Discord-like chat app

 How does moderation work?

 Each Fluxer instance is responsible for its own moderation.
-Fluxer Platform AB operates the hosted Fluxer.app instance, so we are responsible for reports, safety enforcement, legal compliance, and abuse prevention there.
+Fluxer Platform AB operates the hosted Fluxer.app instance, so that's where the company is responsible for reports, safety enforcement, legal compliance, and abuse prevention.

-The repository cleanup also covers moderation, abuse-prevention, and operator tooling that still needs to be separated from Fluxer.app-specific settings.
-Instance operators should get the full toolset in a form they can actually use, without making the hosted instance easier to attack.
+The 15 June 2026 repository sync also separated moderation, abuse-prevention, and operator tooling from Fluxer.app-specific settings.
+Instance operators should get the full toolset in a form they can actually use, with the remaining work happening in public.

 Once federation exists, moderation stays local to the instance enforcing it.
 A ban on one instance stays local unless other instances choose to share or honour that signal.